What Is Trauma? Understanding How the Body Learns to Cope

 In simple terms, the body learns, "This worked before, so I will do it again."

-While Fred is still a child, this helps him cope in that environment.
+While he is still a child, this helps him cope in that environment.

 The difficulty comes later.